What the changes to UK interest rates mean for mortgages

 Variable-rate mortgages: How the rates change depends on the type of variable rate mortgage you have.
 If it’s a standard variable rate, lenders may not change the rate just because the UK base rate has shifted.
 Others may be adjusted in line with the national changes relatively quickly.

 Fixed-rate mortgages: Your payments won't change during your fixed period, but it's worth thinking about what happens when your deal ends.
-While the decision to drop the rate to 4% may offer savings in monthly mortgage payments for some homeowners, others are still hoping for further reductions in the base rate throughout 2025.
+While rates being held at 4% may offer some predictability for those planning ahead, others may still be hoping for further reductions in the coming months.

 If your fixed rate is coming to an end soon, now might be a good time to start shopping around – but remember, you can always take steps to improve your credit health to give yourself the strongest chance of landing the best deal for you.

-Tracker-rate mortgages: These rise and fall in line with the UK base rate, so you’ll see an immediate change.
-If the base rate drops, your monthly payments will decrease, but if the base rate rises, your payments will too.
+Tracker-rate mortgages: These rise and fall in line with the UK base rate, so with rates now held steady at 4%, your monthly payments will remain unchanged for now.
+If rates are cut in future, your monthly payments will decrease, but if the base rate rises, your payments will too.

 How to make the most of the current market